dikshyam/Dikshya-s-Websitw/content/authors/admin/_index.md

 ---

 **Dikshya** is a Data Science enthusiast, skilled in machine learning, statistics, problem solving, and programming.
 Among others, her research activities include applications of machine learning to solve problems in finance and healthcare.
-After receiving her Bachelor's from India, she worked in the Research and Analytics team of TCS for 2 year.
+After receiving her Bachelor's from India, she worked in the Research and Analytics team of TCS for 2 years.
 Soon after, Dikshya joined the University of North Carolina as Graduate Student majoring in Data Science.

 Dikshya has 2+ years of experience with coding in Python.
 Dikshya loves to write and talk about data science, machine learning, and Python, and she is very motivated to help people developing data-driven solutions without necessarily requiring a machine learning background.
 She's served as the Teaching Assistant for a couple of highly technical courses.
 She is passionate about teaching and revels in sharing learning with students who want to learn.